Chandra Kala School

 - Population : 250 (grade 1 to 8 + pre-primary)

-- Projects : Water purifier, school stationary supplies and a school building reconstruction project listed in a new project entry).
+- Two projects : Water purifier + school stationary supplies (school building reconstruction project listed in a new project entry).

-We wrote to our donors mid-2015 to report on the successful completion of the 2015 post-earthquake relief work.
-We said that the Tamalabot community has some of the warmest and most welcoming people that we have encountered in my 22 years in the Himalayas.
-They were tireless in helping the school to recover and to our team to complete our work.
+When we wrote to our donors mid-2015 to report on the successful completion of the 2015 earthquake aid work, we said that the Tamalabot community were tireless in helping the school to recover and in helping our team to complete our work.

 The school was recommended to us by the District Education Officer because the community was predominantly composed of Barhamu people, a highly marginalised indigenous group and one of 59 indigenous peoples recognised by the Nepal government.
 Although they have been strongly influenced by Hindu culture, they have their own original animist culture and have traditional Shaman who perform rituals and treat illnesses.

 The school was completely destroyed except for one building which was being used as the Principal’s Office and pre-primary classroom.
 This building was condemned by the government as structurally unsound and requiring demolition despite its ongoing use.

 Chandra Kala is located at the end of a road that was difficult to traverse and only accessible by tractor.
 It took over three hours to travel around 40km from the town of Gorkha Bazar where we collected the materials for delivery to the school.
 During our first visit, we installed a water filtration system that would service the school and nearby households.
 There was also a lack of stationery and the children had never owned a school bag to carry their materials to class.
 So we decided to return two week later to deliver school bags and stationery for the students and additional teaching materials for the school.